 Joint tender for ferry services (FOI)Produced by the Freedom of Information office

-Authored by States Greffe and published on 04 March 2019.
+Authored by Government of Jersey on behalf of the States Greffe and published on 04 March 2019.

 Prepared internally, no external costs.

 In 1998 a joint tender process was undertaken by the Economic Development section or Committee of the States of Jersey with the States of Guernsey for the provision of ferry services to the Channel Islands.

 The tender documentation cannot be found on the States' website, although reference to the tender process is made in other documentation.